Watts-Energy/Watts.Azure/README.md

 Watts.Azure provides, among other things, a fluid interface that makes it simple to work with Azure Batch from .NET rather than having to code things from scratch and using the Azure Batch .NET API.
 It's by no means a complete suite of tools to work with Azure, but it's a starting point.
 Any contributions that make it more complete are extremely welcome!

-It also makes it easy to set up backup in Azure Table Storage, by using the fluent interface for the [Azure Data Factory Copy Data activity](https://docs.microsoft.com/en-us/azure/data-factory/data-factory-data-movement-activities).
+It also makes it easy to set up backup or data migrations in Azure Table Storage, by using the fluent interface for the [Azure Data Factory Copy Data activity](https://docs.microsoft.com/en-us/azure/data-factory/data-factory-data-movement-activities).

 Watts.Azure has a lot of utilities, but is not everything we want it to be.
 Yet!
 Be sure to check out the Issues section and feel free to add feature suggestions.